JoaoRm42/veeam-test-task/README.md

 # Logging
 All operations (copying, deleting, etc.) are logged in two ways:

-1. Terminal: Color-coded messages make it easy to see what actions are being performed:
+1. **Terminal**: Color-coded messages make it easy to see what actions are being performed:

 - **Green**: Folder creation
 - **Yellow**: New files in the source
 - **Blue**: Files and directories copied
 - **Red**: Errors or deletions

-2. Log File: The same messages are written to the log file without colors for easy review later.
+2. **Log File**: The same messages are written to the log file without colors for easy review later.

 # Handling Errors
 If there are any issues with copying or deleting files (such as permission errors), the error will be logged in both the terminal and the log file with a red message.